Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Continuous Improvement: Fostering a culture of ongoing safety improvement and risk reduction within organizations.

 Understanding and preventing explosions is an ongoing and crucial endeavor for industries worldwide.
 The importance of safety, compliance, and a proactive approach cannot be overstated, as these measures protect lives, assets, and the environment.
-By staying informed, adopting best practices, and fostering a culture of safety, organizations can effectively reduce the risk of dust explosions and contribute to safer workplaces globally.
+By staying informed, adopting best practices, and fostering a culture of safety, organizations can effectively reduce the risk of explosions and contribute to safer workplaces globally.

 About Dust Safety Science